Teshan2000/Emploee-Management-System/README.md

 ## Example Screenshots

-Include screenshots of the interface showing employee management features.

 ## Contribution Guidelines

-Contributions are welcome!
-Feel free to open issues or submit pull requests to improve the system.
+- **Reporting Issues:** If you find a bug, please create an issue describing the problem and steps to reproduce it.
+- **Feature Requests:** Feel free to suggest new features by opening an issue.
+- **Submitting Pull Requests:** If you would like to make a change, fork the repository, make your changes, and submit a pull request.
+Be sure to provide a clear description of what the change does.

 ## License